 If you’ve ever struggled with anxiety or insomnia, you may have been prescribed Xanax.
 Or, if you’ve gone in for a medical procedure and felt a little anxious, the doctor might give you Xanax to relax.
 Xanax is known as a benzodiazepine.
 More simply put, it is a form of tranquilizer.
-These drugs are often prescribed for short-term use due to their risk for misuse and addiction.
-In addition, over time the body builds up a tolerance and they are less effective unless higher doses are taken.
-Xanax addiction is a widespread problem, but one that can be treated through clinical detox and drug rehab.
+These drugs are often prescribed for short-term use due to their risk for misuse and substance addiction.
+In addition, over time, the body builds up a tolerance, and they are less effective unless higher doses are taken.
+Xanax addiction is a widespread problem that can be treated through clinical detox and drug rehab.

 Understanding Xanax Addiction

 Xanax works by depressing the central nervous system.
-It inhibits communication between some of the receptors in the brain therefore causing you to become more relaxed and drowsy.
-For those who suffer from panic attacks, Xanax can help them to better manage their condition and calm themselves when an attack strikes.
+It inhibits communication between some of the brain receptors, causing you to become more relaxed and drowsy.
+For those who suffer from panic attacks, Xanax can help them manage their condition better and calm themselves when an attack strikes.
 While it does have its legitimate benefits, Xanax misuse can develop quickly.
-It can be easy to get hooked on the laid back, drowsy feeling it produces.
+It can be easy to get hooked on the laid-back, drowsy feeling it produces.

 Taking too much Xanax can lead to addiction and undesirable side effects.
 You may experience:

 In more serious cases, you could end up in a coma.
-Xanax addiction can even exacerbate the initial symptoms they are intended to relieve such as insomnia and anxiety.
+Xanax addiction can even exacerbate the initial symptoms intended to relieve, such as insomnia and anxiety.

 Xanax Addiction Statistics